ovh/crystal-ovh/README.md

   # Use your application
   client = Ovh::Client.new(app)
   ...
+rescue err: Ovh::ConfigurationError | Ovh::InitializationError | Ovh::RequestFailed
+  puts "Error raised : #{err}"
+end
 ```

-Returned **consumer key** should then be kept to avoid re-authenticating your end-user on each use.
+Returned **consumer key** should then be saved in your configuration to avoid re-authenticating your end-user on each use.